Dr Elmar Jung has been an advocate for holistic integrative dentistry ever since leaving Dental school nearly 35 years ago.

 Dr Jung is passionate about his patients taking full responsibility for their health and wellbeing.

-Elmar lives near Chichester and still doesn’t fancy swimming with sharks.
+Elmar lives in the New Forest and still doesn’t fancy swimming with sharks.

 He also lectures in the UK and internationally.